sandeep-iitr/Learnings-Big-Data-Machine-Learning/big-data/README.md

   - Relational Algebra: explains the original query is same what we are finally executing.
   - Calcite is more of like a library, that is used to built a database system.
 It can too run as standalone engine.
 Does nice job of doing federated queries.
 Can do queries on csv files, mongodb, cassandra. etc.
   - Main purpose is to power the optimizers of Hive, Streaming SQL in Apache Flink, Apache Beam.
+  - Talked about materialized view: It is a separate object holding data, which is result of the query.
+It is not a window anymore on the base table, and a refresh has to take place periodically which reflect changes in the base table.
+The updates on materialized view have a lag.

 ## 3. INGESTBASE: A Declarative Data Ingestion System, Arxiv, Jan, 2017
 [Paper](https://arxiv.org/pdf/1701.06093v1.pdf)